 - View photos of proper Erosion Control

-Public Works employees are being encouraged to save fuel by driving less, combining trips and reducing idling times.
-Preventive maintenance checks are also done by the Public Works Central Garage on all fleet vehicles to provide more efficient engine performance.
+Public Works employees are encouraged to save fuel by driving less, combining trips and reducing idling times.
+Preventive maintenance checks are also done by the Public Works Central Garage on fleet vehicles to provide more efficient engine performance.

 - Learn more about Operation Green Light